-Vegetation (NS-AS-EN-0001) and fauna (660NS-00000-RP-EN-0001) mapping by ecologia Environment (ecologia, 2012a & 2012b) across the region have indicated the potential for suitable roosting, dispersal and foraging habitat to occur within the PPE.
-Of this, only a small area (~3.3%) within the PPE may provide foraging and roosting habitat for PLNB.
-However, PLBN are unlikely to occur in the shallow 'breakaway' caves that occur along mesas due to the lack of humidity in these caves.
-Pilbara leaf-nosed Bats often hunt along gorges with dense vegetation, so potential foraging habitat is likely along the Rocky ridge/breakaway/gorge habitat mapped by ecologia (2012b).

-Due to the lack of potential roosting caves and permanent water within the PPE, as well as the minor extent of the indicative disturbance footprint (~1.35%) and the proposed works being of temporary nature, it is unlikely that the proposed works will have a significant impact on the conservation status or distribution of both species.
+Vegetation (NS-AS-EN-0001) and fauna (660NS-00000-RP-EN-0001) mapping by ecologia Environment (ecologia, 2012a & 2012b), and targeted bat surveys (650GV-5530-RP-EN0002) by GHD (2021) across the region have indicated the potential for suitable roosting, dispersal and foraging habitat to occur within PPE.
+Notably, only a small area (<4%) within the PPE may provide foraging and roosting habitat for both species.
+As the proposed disturbance is located away from the identified diurnal roosts and nocturnal refuges, and a majority of disturbance is planned on the top of mesas and hills, away from the cliff edges, it is unlikely that the proposed works will have a significant impact on the conservation status or distribution of either species.

-2.5.3.3 Western Pebble Mound Mouse (Pseudomys chapmani)
+2.5.3.4 Western Pebble Mound Mouse (Pseudomys chapmani)

 This mouse is widely distributed, but patchy within the region, occurring across the central and southern Pilbara and extends into smaller ranges of the Little Sandy Desert (Start, 2008).
 Western Pebble-mound mice inhabit gently sloping hills of rocky ranges where the ground is stony and vegetated by Spinifex with a sparse overstorey of eucalypts and scattered shrubs of Senna, Acacia and Ptilotus.
 Ecologia (2012b) recorded four burrows/mounds of Western Pebble-mound Mouse within the Triodia Hummock Grassland and Acacia Shrubland habitats mapped across the survey area.
 It is possible that the Western Pebble-mound Mouse may be found within the PPE.
-However, the loss of <5ha of habitat will unlikely have a significant impact on the conservation status or distribution of this species.
+However, the temporary nature of the clearing will unlikely have a significant impact on the conservation status or distribution of this species.